King Arthur Baking Co.’s Remarkable Digital Transformation

 The Rise of Kitchen Technology

-A housing boom led to cities rapidly expanding into the suburbs.
-New homes featuring cutting-edge technology were being built at a fast pace.
+A postwar construction boom prompted many families to move out of the cities and into the suburbs, where houses featuring cutting-edge technology were being built at a fast pace.

-These homes offered modern kitchens equipped with the most advanced appliances.
+These homes offered modern kitchens equipped with the latest and most advanced appliances.

-This sparked a growing passion for home baking which led to a significant uptick in flour sales as families stocked up on baking staples.
+These upgrades sparked a growing passion for home baking, which led to a significant uptick in flour sales as families stocked up on everyday staples.

-But the economic landscape began to shift by the ’60s, marking a decline in home cooking.
+The economic landscape began shifting by 1960.
 Costs were rising while incomes stalled.
 For many families, a single salary no longer supported the lifestyle they’d grown accustomed to.

 With less time to prepare meals from scratch, convenience became a top priority, and the popularity of processed foods spiked.